soot-oss/SootUp/docs/jimple-stmts.md

 # Jimple Stmt ("Statements")
 [Stmts]{formerly known as Units} represent instructions of the JVM.
+Jimple is a 3-address form code so there are max 3 operands used in a ("manipulating") Stmt - i.e. this does not apply to invokes as this is just operand/parameter passing.

 Stmts can be roughly grouped by the amount of successors (in the `StmtGraph` of a `Body` of a `Method`).

 - A `FallsThroughStmt` has always one successor - it basically represents `program counter++`.